HumanSignal/Adala/README.md

 # Meet Adala 🛠️📊

-Adala is a Fast Predictive Model Design and Development Tool.
+Adala is an agentic app that gives you full control over your AI stack through seamless integrations and actionable workflows.
+It simplifies complex tasks, eliminates operational bottlenecks, and lets you focus on results.

 ## What can Adala help you with?

-* ⚡ Fast Predictive Model Design and Development: Quickly prototype, build and refine predictive models tailored to your needs.
+* ⚡ Fast Predictive ML Model Design and Development: Quickly prototype, build and refine predictive models tailored to your needs.
 * 📚 Generate Knowledge for RAG Systems: Create curated knowledge databases to enhance Retrieval-Augmented Generation systems and Chatbots.
 * 📂 Organizing and managing data: Keep projects and teams aligned with seamless workflows.
 * 🔍 Exploring and analyzing datasets: Gain insights and identify patterns in your data.